terraform-mongodbatlas-modules/terraform-mongodbatlas-private-endpoint/examples/aws-private-link-cluster-single-region/README.md

 ## Usage

-- Set the following variables:
+- Set the following variable:

-    - `project_id`: ID of Atlas project
+    - `project_id`: ID of the Atlas project

 - Set the following environment variables: